regularhunter/monotional-font/README.md

 To André Berg for Meslo and inspiring some of the changes in Monotional.

+To [bentodvictor](https://github.com/bentodvictor) for the Nerd Font patched versions of Monotional.

 To George Williams for the free font editing program [FontForge](http://fontforge.org).